bibbox/app-varapp/INSTALL-APP.md

 ### Start Varapp

-Be patient this can take up to 5 minutes
+Be patient this can take up to 5 minutes.

 ### Login